openpowerquality/opq/gitbook/view/installation.md

 ## (Optional) Install a DB snapshot

-It is useful but not mandatory to seed your development database of OPQ with a snapshot of OPQ data.
+For OPQView development, is useful to initialize your development database with a snapshot of OPQ data.
 Here are the steps to do so.

 [Install MongoDB](https://docs.mongodb.com/manual/installation/).
 Even though Meteor comes with a copy of Mongo, you will need to install MongoDB in order to run the mongorestore command.